What Is Philosophical Counseling?

 Communication and conflict resolution…

 Why do we have so much trouble understanding each other?
 How might we get on the same page?
 How do we step toward each other when our views seem so polarized?
 How do we respect each other’s differences while also recognizing common interests?
-Philosophers of language, communication, and of conflict resolution can help.
+Philosophers of language, communication, and conflict resolution can help.

 If you find yourself in an infinite loop about these questions, you’re in the right place!